 Now is the right time to jump on the bandwagon, where you'll get the optimism and efficiency of a new generation of tools which will help you create superior website interfaces that also easier and faster to manage, iterate on and scale.
 The new tools are better and they're already here.
 They’re just not evenly understood yet.

-1. Despite all the social media publishing platforms available, a website is still where a business can retain most control over the presentation of their core value proposition, and it's probably still the first thing a potential customer will click to from a search.
-Oh and forget native apps for business brand & value proposition sites, web search well and truly beat them.
+Despite all the social media publishing platforms available, a website is still where a business can retain most control over the presentation of their core value proposition, and it's probably still the first thing a potential customer will click to from a search.
+Oh and forget native apps for business brand & value proposition sites, web search won.

 I’m not a born developer and I don’t have the baggage of having transferred out of a decade of PHP in the early 2010s.
 Instead, I was a graphic designer for well over a decade before I started learning to program.
 There was a lot I haven’t had to unlearn because I never learned it in the first place.